scerreto/gulp_skeleton/readme.md

 1. npm install
 2. "gulp" comand to run browserSync and watch
-3. "gulp useref" for create dist folder with minified js
+3. "gulp build" for create dist folder with minified js and minified css